codebay/game_comps/README.md

 ## Why

-We have been experimenting with Dave's Component Library on a few internal projects which follow Dave's design approach [Splitting APIs, Servers, and Implementations in Elixir](https://pragdave.me/blog/2017/07/13/decoupling-interface-and-implementation-in-elixir.html).
+I've been experimenting with Dave's Component Library on a few projects which follow Dave's design approach [Splitting APIs, Servers, and Implementations in Elixir](https://pragdave.me/blog/2017/07/13/decoupling-interface-and-implementation-in-elixir.html).

 In this repo we want to show how we have used the component library on a simple example that illustrates some of the practises that we have found useful.
 To this end we have taken some of the code from Dave's `Elixir for Programmers' course and used the component library.

-I recommend that unless you are familair with Dave's course or the Component library you follow the links above before before continuing, or it might not make a lot of sense.
+I recommend that unless you are familiar with Dave's course or the Component library you follow the links above before before continuing, or it might not make a lot of sense.

 The Hangman game is made up of two servers: `Dictionary` which provides a random word from a word list and `Hangman` which provides the business logic of the game, and text based client `TextClient`.